Linda Sarsour: Black Lives Matter

-Following the shooting of Michael Brown, Sarsour helped to organize Black Lives Matter protests.
-Sarsour helped form "Muslims for Ferguson", and she traveled to Ferguson with other activists in 2014.
+Following the killing of Michael Brown, Sarsour helped to organize Black Lives Matter (BLM) protests.
+Sarsour helped form Muslims for Ferguson, and she traveled to Ferguson with other activists in 2014.
 She has continued to work extensively with BLM ever since.
 Sarsour became a regular attendee at Black Lives Matter demonstrations as well as a frequent television commentator on feminism.

 Political party involvement

 Sarsour is a member of the Democratic Socialists of America.
 In 2016, she ran for a position as a County Committee member with the Democratic Party of Kings County, New York.
 She placed third.
 She has spoken about her activism in the context of building a progressive movement in the United States, and has been praised by liberal politicians and activists.
-In 2012, during the presidency of Barack Obama, the White House recognized Sarsour as a Champion of Change.
+In 2012, the White House recognized Sarsour as a Champion of Change.
 Sarsour was a surrogate for U.S. Senator Bernie Sanders during his 2016 presidential campaign.

-During the 2020 Democratic National Convention, Sarsour spoke on a virtual panel of the Muslim Delegates and Allies subcommittee, saying, "The Democratic Party is not perfect, but it is absolutely our party in this moment".
+During the 2020 Democratic National Convention, Sarsour spoke on a virtual panel of the Muslim Delegates and Allies subcommittee, saying: "The Democratic Party is not perfect, but it is absolutely our party in this moment".
 After an edited clip of her comments was shared on conservative websites and by pro–Donald Trump social media accounts, a spokesperson for Joe Biden's 2020 presidential campaign disavowed Sarsour, saying she had no role in the campaign.